Boxer's dad 'caught in Windrush scandal'

 "Having been in this country for over 63 years, Mr Robinson is one of the oldest and one of the longest UK residents caught up in this fiasco."

 Mr Robinson told BBC Wales: "I stayed in the Passport Office in Newport all day.

-"They said they found a record but afterwards they said they hadn't.
+They said they found a record but afterwards they said they hadn't.

 "I feel terrible about that - I am not dreaming I had a passport."